typhon-ci/typhon/doc/src/hacking.md

 # Hacking

 Typhon is written in Rust.
 It consists of four packages:
-- `typhon-lib` is the core logic of Typhon
+- `typhon-core` is the core logic of Typhon
 - `typhon-webapp` is the frontend application
 - `typhon-types` is a common library shared between the two
 - `typhon` is the server and the main package